 There are also a ton of features available for all pricing tiers that, customizability aside, would still make LemonStand a comprehensive platform.

-Some of these include unlimited staff accounts, no transaction fees, unlimited products and variants, unlimited file storage and bandwidth, side-wide HTTPS, discounts and coupons, advanced SEO help, and a ton more—some of these things are only available for second or third-tier accounts on other hosting services.
+Some of these include unlimited staff accounts, no transaction fees, unlimited products and variants, unlimited file storage and bandwidth, site-wide HTTPS, discounts and coupons, advanced SEO help, and a ton more—some of these things are only available for second or third-tier accounts on other hosting services.

-Nonetheless, the main strength of LemonStand’s features’ package remains the high customizability.
+Nonetheless, the main strength of LemonStand’s features’ package remains high customizability.
 Nearly everything about your e-store can be customized, and some of the features I didn’t even completely grasp at first (or at least some of them took me some time to figure out).

-I’ll talk about this more later, but I will tell you that your knowledge is important to making the most of LemonStand’s features.
+I’ll talk about this later, but I will tell you that your knowledge is important to making the most of LemonStand’s features.
 The non-customizing features are solid, but not exceptional, and may not be a terrific deal for you unless you have some web design know-how.